SaneEngineer/No-Grass-In-Objects-NG/README.md

 This is a port of No Grass in Objects rewritten using Commonlib.
-Currently hooks are only for SE, very little work has been done towards AE.
+Most hooks are working for both SE and AE.
 The config is roughly the same with only a change to toml.
-To my knowledge all features should be working in SE, but I have not done much testing.
+To my knowledge all features except for Super-dense and count should be working in SE, the same goes for AE with non-load only extended distance also not working.
+Raycast currently requires a save to be loaded twice before it take effect and extended load only seems to only work as the player moves.

 ## Requirements
 * [Casual Library](https://github.com/CasualCoder91/CasualLibrary/)